Is Your Car Insurance Tax Deductible?

-So if you drove your vehicle 50,000 miles overall during the course of the year, and if 15,000 of those miles were related to your business, you can deduct 30% of your overall allowable auto expenses.
+You could deduct 30% of your overall allowable auto expenses if you drove your vehicle 50,000 miles overall during the course of the year, and 15,000 of those miles were related to your business.

-If you maintain a home office, your miles begin from the moment you leave your driveway for business reasons, less any side trips you might make for personal reasons.
+Your miles begin from the moment you leave your driveway for business reasons if you maintain a home office, less any side trips you might make for personal reasons.
 Otherwise, your miles begin when you leave your business location.
-Commuting from home to there is considered a personal expense.
+Commuting from home to there is considered a personal expense and isn't deductible.

 Exceptions to the Usual Rules

-The business expense deduction for auto costs on Schedule C does not cover vehicles that can be considered “equipment” for tax purposes, such as dump trucks or vehicles for hire, like a taxi or airport shuttle.
-There are also limits on depreciation claimed on certain vehicles, although they’re pretty generous: $10,000 during the first year of ownership as of 2018, plus a possible $8,000 for “bonus” depreciation, for the tax year 2018.
-That’s one expensive vehicle.
+The business expense deduction for auto costs on Schedule C doesn't cover vehicles that are considered “equipment” for tax purposes, such as dump trucks or vehicles for hire, like a taxi or airport shuttle.
+There are also limits on depreciation claimed on certain vehicles, although they’re pretty generous: a total of $10,100 during the first year of ownership as of the 2020 tax year.

 IRS.
 "Publication 529 Miscellaneous Deductions."
 Accessed Jan.
 4, 2021.